sahilkhan-7/Python-Projects/README.md

-# python-basic-projects
+# Python Projects for Beginner
-This repository provides basic python projects that you can build as a beginner python programmer.
+Python Projects you should build as a beginner